argo22com/arg-mobile-ui-kit/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

 - `yarn`: setup project by installing dependencies.
+- `yarn build`: build project and watch for changes.
 - `yarn typecheck`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
+- `yarn android`: run the example app on Android.
-- `yarn example ios`: run the example app on iOS.
+- `yarn ios`: run the example app on iOS.

 ### Sending a pull request